GuilhermeCunha79/lapr2/docs/SprintC/US4/US4.md

 * Typed data:
     * Citizen card number
 * Selected data:
-    * Classifying Test Type category
     * Classifying Parameter
+    * Classifying Type Of Test category

 **Output Data:**

-* List of existing test Type categories
+* List of existing parameters for each type of test categories
-* List of existing parameters for each test type categories
+* List of existing type of test categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)